SethFalco/alexis/README.md

 Commandler is a generic project which provides the foundation for a chatbot and is not coupled with any particular platform.
 [Comcord](https://gitlab.com/SethFalco/comcord) is a command handler for Discord which includes everything you need to work in Discord.

 Most third-party services supported in this project were wrapped in [Elypiai](https://gitlab.com/SethFalco/elypiai) where official Java libraries were not available.

+It's encouraged to review all of these projects independently to build your own bot from scratch.
+Alexis can be considered a reference implementation for how to use them.